Quick Start Guide

 }

-To update the database with the customer data access use through this curl command through terminal
+To update the database with the customer data access, use this curl command through the terminal

 # here abc and xyz after /customer are the path parameters